 Interestingly, Doctor LinkedIn™ David Petherick, recently shared a great post titled ‘Your “5 a Day Diet” on LinkedIn”, calling for people to make LinkedIn a regular habit and claims the “diet” can be implemented in less than ten minutes a day.

-True enough, once you know the answers to the commonly asked questions below and have a little bit of discipline, you can be winning on LinkedIn simply by spending around half an hour a day on it.
+True enough, once you know the answers to the commonly asked questions below and have a little bit of discipline, you can be winning on LinkedIn simply by spending around 15 minutes a day on it, Monday to Friday as well as 1 hour a week on the platform.

 Gone are the days when LinkedIn was just an online CV.
 Although many do treat the platform as a search engine for jobs, it can also help with: